 TIP: If your business supplies goods and services to customers you must provide consumer guarantees as set out in Australian Consumer Law.

 Non-payment in the construction industry

 In Western Australia, the Construction Contracts Act 2004 provides a rapid adjudication process to resolve building and construction sector payment disputes.
 The Act allows for the appointment of an adjudicator (a registered, trained professional who is experienced in construction contract administration and dispute resolution) and sets a strict time limit on the process so decisions can be made quickly and payment is not held up.

 Adjudication claims must be made within 90 business days of the payment dispute arising; this could include the amount being in dispute, payment not being made on time or not paid in full.

-TIP: The Department of Commerce website has more information on payment disputes in the construction industry.
+TIP: The Department of Mines, Industry Regulation and Safety website has more information on payment disputes in the construction industry.

 Businesses may find themselves in dispute with other business operators due to their unfair market practices, anti-competitive behaviour or misrepresentation.
 There are laws in place to provide protection from this type of behaviour.
 More information can be found on the Australian Competition and Consumer Commission website.

 Our alternative dispute resolution service can assist you to negotiate with the other party.

 Running a small business means you will need to comply with government rules and regulations at local, state and federal levels.
 Occasionally, you may find yourself in dispute with them in relation to issues such as licensing, utilities, planning, policy, leasing premises and tendering.

 We can assist you to negotiate and mediate your dispute with a government department or agency.